mike-weiner/list-github-repositories/README.md

 * Initial release

 ## Upgrade Notice

+### 0.0.3
+This update introduces a 15 minute cache for displaying updates on your Github display table.
+This means your Github table will update on the first page refresh after 15 minutes.
+This was accomplished through using WordPress transients and will help to keep your page load times down.

 ### 0.0.2
 This release gives the user more control of how the repositories are displayed in the table and how they are sorted via new `order` and `sort` attributes for the `[gitlist]` shortcode.
 Other shortcodes such as `num` and `user` have been added or modified.
 Please see the README for information about all of the new options for these shortcode attributes available to you!